ParkerRobb/Zettelkasten-export-resources/Multilingual writing in Markdown for Pandoc LaTeX export.md

 ```

 Note that bibliographies created from within Zotero
+(through the “Create bibliography …” right-click option)
-will show the span marker.
+will show the span tag.

 # Bibliography